syniol/solid-principles-golang/srp/README.md

 # Single Responsibility Principle
 In this example we are creating a backend example service for a companies house.
 To demonstrate the difference in code with & without utilising of Single Responsibility Principle.
+There are disadvantage to SRP in recent years with use of Micro service architecture, there might not be a need for extraction of simple operations and you could see it will result in more code.

 ## Overview